 Common toxicities are listed here.

 Riverside Animal Hospital accepts cash, checks and all major credit cards.
-We also accept Care Credit, which is a medical credit card that can be applied for right in our office!
+We also accept Care Credit.
+Care credit is a medical credit card that can be applied for on-line at home or at Riverside Animal Hospital.

 Any animal that will be hiking east or north of Bend, or anywhere that is lower in elevation, should be considered for the Rattlesnake vaccine.
 The lower Deschutes River, John Day area, and Smith Rocks area are several popular recreation spots with a high number of snake encounters.
 The vaccine does not replace the need for prompt medical care in the event your dog does get bit.
 It does reduce the speed and severity of the effects of the venom, but it is still important to get your dog to a veterinary clinic as quickly as possible.
 This vaccine must be given annually, and reactions are rare.